Import Troubleshooting

 When an import fails, a coloured “More Info” button appears next to it in the import queue.
 Orange buttons are warnings, which you can review and forward to support if needed.
 Pink buttons indicate either a header validation error or an error code from the import process.

 For validation errors, click the “What went wrong” option on the error page.
-It gives you a short checklist of things to try before contacting support.
+It gives you a short checklist to work through before contacting support.
 For error codes, the Import Helper (covered below) is the best way to get detailed diagnostic information.

 Header Validation Errors

 Header validation errors are the most common import problem.
-They occur when the column headings in your file don’t match what TrackEd expects.
-The error page shows the expected header alongside the imported header so you can compare them directly.
-It also shows how many rows should appear above the data set, which helps diagnose files with extra rows.
+They happen when the column headings in your file don’t match what TrackEd expects.
+The error page shows the expected header next to the imported header so you can compare them directly, and it tells you how many rows should sit above the data set, which helps with files that have extra rows.

 The Import Helper

 For error codes or less obvious issues, click the blue “Import Helper” button in the bottom-right corner of the Import page.
 This generates a detailed report with logging information about what went wrong.
 Save the report and email it to the support team.
-It provides significantly more detail than a screenshot alone.
+It gives the team far more to work with than a screenshot alone.
+De-identify any files before sending them.

 The Import Log

 The Import Log (found in Settings) shows every import that has been run, including when it was processed and who ran it.
-A pink “Save an Excel file of log for support” button lets you export the full log.
-Set a date range and the log file is saved to your TrackEd docs folder (usually on your desktop).
-This file contains no student data, just import metadata, and is helpful for diagnosing recurring issues.
+A pink “Save an Excel file of log for support” button exports the full log.
+Set a date range and the file is saved to your TrackEd docs folder, usually on your desktop.
+It contains no student data, just import metadata, and helps the team diagnose recurring issues.

 Resetting a Stuck Import

-“Allow DSL import to manage students” uses the Dynamic Student List to update enrolments instead of relying on Student Summary alone.
-This was introduced when Student Summary exports were very slow for large schools.
-That issue has been resolved, so the recommended setup is to leave this off and run Student Summary regularly.
-Related settings allow the Absence List, Negative Behaviour import, and Personalised Learning Summary to update totals and metadata (ATSI, DDA, ICP, EALD, Out of Home Care) independently, reducing how often Student Summary needs to be run.
-Generally these are best left off as well.
+“Allow DSL import to manage students” uses the Dynamic Student List to update enrolments instead of relying on Student Summary.
+It was added when Student Summary exports were slow for large schools; that issue is resolved, so the recommended setup leaves it off and runs Student Summary regularly.
+Related settings let the Absence List, Negative Behaviour import, and Personalised Learning Summary update totals and metadata (ATSI, DDA, ICP, EALD, Out of Home Care) on their own, which reduces how often you need to run Student Summary.
+These are generally best left off too.
+If you’re unsure about any import setting, check with support before changing it.

 Ignore Lists and Roll Class Omissions

 Several ignore lists let you exclude specific data during imports.
 The Timetable Import Subject Ignore List filters out three-digit subject codes (like tutorial periods) so they don’t appear on student profiles.
-The GPA Ignore List excludes codes like instrumental music from GPA calculations.
-The QCE Ignore List excludes subjects from QCE computation.
+The GPA Ignore List excludes codes such as instrumental music from GPA calculations, and the QCE Ignore List excludes subjects from QCE computation.

-The Roll Class Omit List lets you exclude entire roll classes.
-This is useful if a campus or section of your school doesn’t need to be imported into TrackEd.
-Add the roll class codes and they will be excluded during import.
+The Roll Class Omit List excludes entire roll classes.
+This is useful when a campus or section of your school doesn’t need to be imported into TrackEd, such as a special support campus.
+Add the roll class codes and they are left out during import.

 Attendance Settings and Rollover Month

-Attendance import settings are covered in detail in the Attendance Data Imports Explained article.
-Key recommendations include enabling the “Absence list use alt calculation method” setting and entering your local show holiday date.
+Attendance import settings have their own article, Attendance Data Imports Explained.
+The key recommendations are to enable “Absence list use alt calculation method” and to enter your local show holiday date.

-The “Rollover month for absence and behaviour total” setting (recommended: 1 February) controls when the Student Summary import switches from showing last year’s totals to the new year’s data.
-This lets teachers see relevant data during the first weeks of a new school year.
-When you import Student Summary in January, it keeps last year’s numbers.
-After the rollover date, the next Student Summary import updates to the new year’s totals.
+The “Rollover month for absence and behaviour total” setting (recommended: 1 February) controls when the Student Summary import switches from last year’s totals to the new year’s.
+Import Student Summary in January and it keeps last year’s numbers, which is more useful to teachers in the first weeks of term.
+The first Student Summary import after the rollover date moves to the new year’s totals.

 Revising Import Headers

-Under Settings > Utilities, the “Revise Import Headers” option lets you update the expected column heading for a specific import when there has been a minor spelling change in the source system (e.g. an extra space or slightly different wording).
+Under Settings > Utilities, “Revise Import Headers” lets you update the expected column heading for an import when the source system has made a minor spelling change, such as an extra space or slightly different wording.

 Important: Only use this for spelling changes.
-If the column order has changed, do not update the header manually, as this could result in data being imported into the wrong fields.
+If the column order has changed, don’t update the header manually, as data could be imported into the wrong fields.
 Contact support instead.

 Frequently Asked Questions